Aryan-chaudhry/React/Manual.md

 and inside main.jsx we have App tag which is nothing but a combination of tag which we used in our main.jsx

-### Alert
+#### Alert

-while returning we can only write 1 html tag  if we return multiple html tag  react give us an error
+while returning we can only return 1 html element  if we return multiple html element  react give us an error

 #### Example